The answer is YES.

 Deleting inactive Google accounts

-Google will begin deleting accounts inactive for over two years.
+Google deletes accounts that have been inactive for over two years.
 You can protect all your Google accounts by signing in to each and doing anything.
-For inactive accounts with content you want to see preserved, you’ll need to take explicit steps to archive that content before it’s removed from the internet.
+If you want to preserve content in inactive accounts, take explicit steps to archive that content before it’s removed from the internet.

 The announcement

-They’ve positioned this as security related — meaning it’s for our “protection”.
+Google positioned this as security-related — meaning it’s for our “protection”.

 … if an account hasn’t been used for an extended period of time, it is more likely to be compromised.
 This is because forgotten or unattended accounts often rely on old or re-used passwords that may have been compromised, haven’t had two factor authentication set up, and receive fewer security checks by the user.
 Our internal analysis shows abandoned accounts are at least 10x less likely than active accounts to have 2-step-verification set up.
 Meaning, these accounts are often vulnerable, and once an account is compromised, it can be used for anything from identity theft to a vector for unwanted or even malicious content, like spam.